GEcaiIT/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 Rename a Cohort
 ===============

-Name changes for cohorts are not supported.
-The **Membership** page of the Instructor Dashboard does not offer an option to rename your manual cohorts.
+To rename a cohort, follow these steps.

+#.
+View the live version of your course.
+For example, in Studio click **View
+   Live**.

+#.
+Click **Instructor**, then click **Membership**.

+#.
+Scroll to the **Cohort Management** section at the bottom.

+#.
+From the drop down list, select the cohort whose name you want to change.

+#.
+On the **Settings** tab, in the **Cohort Name** field, enter a new name for
+   the cohort.

+#.
+Click **Save**.
+The name for the cohort is updated throughout the LMS and the courseware, including student-visible views.

+.. does manually changing the cohort name also update occurrences of the names in Advanced Settings?

-It is possible to change the value for the ``auto_cohort_groups`` policy key on the **Advanced Settings** page in Studio.
+..It is possible to change the value for the ``auto_cohort_groups`` policy key on the **Advanced Settings** page in Studio.
 However, changing the names in the listed name:value pairs **does not** result in any renamed auto cohorts.
 Instead, changing the value for the ``auto_cohort_groups`` policy key has these results.

 * The system uses the new value that you saved for the ``auto_cohort_groups`` policy key to create one or more additional auto cohorts.